What is urticaria?

-Chronic urticaria (CU) is a skin disorder that affects an estimated 20% of the Western population at some point in their life (1).
+Urticaria affects approximately 20% of the world’s population at some point in their life (1).